sofiabsilva/radio-chrome-extension/README.md

  - Changes title ("music without frontiers") according to default browser language (PT, ES, DE, FR, EN - default)
  - Has an option (that is enabled by default) to mute the radio stream if any other tab is audible (for example when watching a youtube or facebook video), and when an audible tab is no longer detected the stream restarts

-Developed and design by [Sofia Silva](https://github.com/sofiabsilva)
+Developed and designed by [Sofia Silva](https://github.com/sofiabsilva)